LuisSchuimer/Geo-Math/README.md

-# geo-math
+# Geo-Math

-My small Project to display a coordinate-system in the console and interact with it.
+A coordinate-system in your Terminal

 ## Commands
 ### 1. Add Point